codeadamca/php-if-switch/README.md

 ## Steps

-1. Open up a new file and name it if.php.
+1. Open up a new file and name it `if.php`.
 2. Add the following code to the new PHP file:

 ```php